How Often Should You Wash Your Car? Not Just for Aesthetics

 But what about washing your car as part of its general maintenance schedule?
 Whether you do it to protect the paint and minimize rust so you can drive it forever, or to keep the car in pristine condition for higher resale value later, there are several reasons to wash your car regularly.

-How Often Is Enough?
+How Often Is Enough for Car Washing?

 Most experts recommend washing your car every two weeks or so throughout the year as a general rule.
 If you live in an area with a lot of salt — either from a nearby ocean or from salt trucks on the winter roads — you probably should wash it more, as salt can corrode the metal and cause rust.